Silent film: Early studios

-Top-grossing silent films in the United States
+Top-grossing films in the United States

 The following are American films from the silent film era that had earned the highest gross income as of 1932.
 The amounts given are gross rentals (the distributor's share of the box-office) as opposed to exhibition gross.

 During the sound era

 Transition

 Although attempts to create sync-sound motion pictures go back to the Edison lab in 1896, only from the early 1920s were the basic technologies such as vacuum tube amplifiers and high-quality loudspeakers available.
 The next few years saw a race to design, implement, and market several rival sound-on-disc and sound-on-film sound formats, such as Photokinema (1921), Phonofilm (1923), Vitaphone (1926), Fox Movietone (1927) and RCA Photophone (1928).

 Warner Bros. was the first studio to accept sound as an element in film production and utilize the Vitaphone, a sound-on-disc technology, to do so.
 The studio then released The Jazz Singer in 1927, which marked the first commercially successful sound film, but silent films were still the majority of features released in both 1927 and 1928, along with so-called goat-glanded films: silents with a subsection of sound film inserted.
 Thus the modern sound film era may be regarded as coming to dominance beginning in 1929.

-For a listing of notable silent era films, see List of years in film for the years between the beginning of film and 1928.
+For a listing of notable silent-era films, see List of years in film for the years between the beginning of film and 1928.
 The following list includes only films produced in the sound era with the specific artistic intention of being silent.